-Health Facilities & Insurance for Expats in Cape Town & South Africa
+Health Coverage & Insurance for Expats in Cape Town & South Africa

-South Africa’s medical system consists of parallel private and public sectors.
+South Africa’s health coverage consists of parallel private and public sectors.
 The public system is chronically understaffed and underfunded and was powerfully affected by the nationwide brain drain that followed the 1994 elections.

 In addition, while the ruling ANC party is pushing to pass a bill for universal health insurance, the bill’s actual passing into law will probably not be approved until the distant future, and not really feasible considering the current dilapidated state of public hospitals.
 At present, the government only spends around 3.1 billion U.S. dollars on a population of 35 million people.